Esri/i3s-spec/profiles/pointclouds/pointcloud.md

 ####Oriented Bounding boxes:####

 1. For **Projected Coordinate Systems** (cartesian): `obb.center` and `obb.halfSize` are in units of the PCS.
 Please note that XY and Z may have different units.
-2. For **global scene**, only WGS84 (epsg:4326) is supported, in which case:
+2. For **global scene**:
 - `obb.center` is in longitude(decimal degrees), latitude(decimal degrees), elevation (meters)
-- `obb.halfSize` in meters
+- `obb.halfSize` in **meters**
 - `obb.orientation` is in ECEF cartesian space. ( Z+ : North, Y+ : East, X+: lon=lat=0.0 )

-####LOD selection:####
-PCSL LOD are designed to be "switched" (not refined) when a threshold is met.
-Client may choose to "refine" or "split" a parent node based on:
-1. Screen space size of the parent node oriented bounding box is greater than threshold defined by the client. (e.g. 256 pixels)
-2. use `node.effectiveArea` to check the screen space density of point.
+####Density based LOD switch :####
+if the layer defines `store.index.lodSelectionMetricType : "densityThreshold"`, then `nodes[i].lodThreshold` stores a *effectiveArea* for the node.
+This metrics may be used as a threshold to split a parent node into its children.
 This estimation works best when the point-cloud represent a surface and is not volumetric in nature.
 World space density would be `Dw = node.pointCount / node.effectiveArea` which we called `Ds` once converted to screen space.
 Client would switch LOD when `Ds` is less/greater than a threshold defined by the client (e.g. 0.1 point per pixel square)

-**Note for PCSL creation:**
-If each point footprint is assumed to be identical (say 0.1x0.1 unit), then the effective area may be computed as`number_of_point * point_footprint` for a *leaf* node and `sum( children[i].effective_area)` for *inner* nodes.
+**Note for PCSL creation:**  If each point footprint is assumed to be identical (say 0.1x0.1 unit), then the `lodThreshold` may be computed as `number_of_point * point_footprint` for a *leaf* node and `sum( children[i].effective_area)` for *inner* nodes.

 ### Geometry Buffer: ###
-Contains the absolute coordinates of all points in the node in binary form.
+Contains the absolute coordinates of all points in the node in binary form. {xyz} coordinate are absolute in the coordinate system of the layer, but compression (LEPCC) will exploit the locality of the data to reduce the number of bits used to encode point coordinates.

 ####Service URL####